Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 The last travel redemption available is hotel partners.

-We value a Marriott point at 1 cent, giving this transfer option a Membership Rewards point value of 1.2 cents.
+We value a Marriott Bonvoy point at 0.97 cents when redeemed for hotel stays, giving this transfer option a Membership Rewards point value of 1.16 cents.

 If going to concerts and sporting events are your thing, American Express has you covered.